Rpascar1/Rpascar1.github.io/_posts/2019-12-08-rails_is_fun.markdown

 Before I could even get started my laptop suffered constant crashes from a MacOS Catalina conflict.
 It took 3 days to

-figure out, 3 resets of the OS to full resolve.
+figure out, 3 resets of the OS and an external boot drive to fully resolve.
 I started the project a bit late because of it.
-I am on track to finish the base
+I am

-requirements within the proper 7 day time frame a few hours from now.
-I am happy that the MVP will be taken care of.
+on track to finish the base requirements within the proper 7 day time frame a few hours from now.
+I am pretty happy all

+things considered that the MVP will be taken care of.

-Moving forward the biggest take away is UPDATE NOTHING.
+Moving forward my biggest take away is UPDATE NOTHING.
 Let other people find the bugs in major software updates.

-When you rely on your equipment for income do not take risks for the newest update.
+When you rely on your equipment for income do not take a risk with the newest flashiest update.

-I kept running into an issue that really wasn't when I tried making sure my objects were updated  correctly.
-This lasted a
+OS issues aside, while working I kept running into an issue that really wasn't.
+When I would try making sure my objects

-long time until I realized I was using  find_by(params[:id]) instead of find or find_by_id. #SMH.
+were updated  correctly I wasn't locating them.
+This lasted until I finally realized that I was using  find_by(params[:id])

+instead of find or find_by_id. #SMH.

 ![](https://media.giphy.com/media/xT5LMESsx1kUe8Hiyk/giphy.gif)